KatherineZab/ML-wine-classification/README.md

-# 🍷 Assignment 2 — Supervised Learning Flow
+# 🍷  Supervised Learning Flow

 A full **supervised learning pipeline** using the classic *Wine dataset*:
 from preprocessing and visualization to model training and evaluation.